Huzhou Zhejiang, China Travel Guide

 Engage with Huzhou's rich cultural heritage through hands-on experiences and community interactions.

 No formal short-term language programs exist for tourists.
-Informal interaction with locals serves as the main way of language skill practice.
+Informal interaction with locals serves as the main way of language practice.

 Huzhou is known for its brush pens and silk.
 In Anji, various items crafted from bamboo make popular local goods.